OtsoR/LEMP/README.md

 # LEMP
-This is a LEMP stack as a Salt installation + few other little installations such as Vlc and changing Xubuntu 18.04 terminal font bigger with Salt
+This is a LEMP stack as a Salt installation...
+Wrong this is a fail, i can't get the php to work with nginx